A graduate of Diocesan Boys’ School, Martin read law at the University of Hong Kong and the University of Oxford.

 Martin was called to the bar in 2019.
 He is developing a civil practice in all areas of Chambers’ work.

-- Jessop & Baird (Hong Kong) v Neo Hwee Khim & Ors HKCFI 2583 – Contempt of Court
+- Jessop & Baird (Hong Kong) v Neo Hwee Khim & Ors HKCFI 2583; HKCFI 557 – Substantive proceedings for contempt of Court (led by William Wong SC, JP with Toby Brown; sole advocate on costs)

-- An Arbitration Administered by the HKIAC - Disputes over the ownership of a real property
+- An Arbitration administered by the HKIAC – Dispute over the beneficial ownership over a commercial property in Hong Kong (led by Anson Wong SC, with Adrian Lai)

 - Middle Temple Advocacy Scholarship (2019)